Russian Social Democratic Labour Party

-Formed to unite the various revolutionary organizations of the Russian Empire into one party, the RSDLP split in 1903 into Bolsheviks ("majority") and Mensheviks ("minority") factions, with the Bolshevik faction eventually becoming the Communist Party of the Soviet Union.
+The RSDLP's formative years were marked by ideological and strategic disputes culminating at its Second Congress in 1903, where the party split into two main factions: the Bolsheviks, led by Vladimir Lenin, who advocated a tightly organized vanguard of professional revolutionaries; and the Mensheviks, led by Julius Martov and others, who favored a more moderate, broad-based model.
+During and in the years after the 1905 Revolution, the RSDLP operated both legally and underground, publishing newspapers, infiltrating trade unions, and agitating among industrial workers.

+Despite repeated attempts at reunification, the rift between Bolsheviks and Mensheviks widened, resulting in a formal split in 1912.
+The February Revolution of 1917 saw some Mensheviks support cooperation with the Provisional Government, which the Bolsheviks opposed in favor of "all power to the soviets".
+After the Bolsheviks seized power in the October Revolution later that year, the RSDLP was effectively dissolved.
+In 1918, the Bolshevik party formally renamed itself the Russian Communist Party (Bolsheviks), which later became the Communist Party of the Soviet Union.

 History

 Origins and early activities

 The RSDLP was not the first Russian Marxist group; the Emancipation of Labour group had been formed in 1883.
 The RSDLP was created to oppose the revolutionary populism of the Narodniks, which was later represented by the Socialist Revolutionary Party (SRs).
-The RSLDP was formed at an underground conference in Minsk in March 1898.
+The RSDLP was formed at an underground conference in Minsk in March 1898.
 There were nine delegates: from the Jewish Labour Bund, and from the Robochaya Gazeta ("Workers' Newspaper") in Kiev, both formed a year earlier in 1897; and the League of Struggle for the Emancipation of the Working Class in Saint Petersburg.
 Some additional social democrats from Moscow and Yekaterinburg also attended.
 The RSDLP program was based strictly on the theories of Karl Marx and Friedrich Engels.
 Specifically, that despite Russia's agrarian nature at the time, the true revolutionary potential lay with the industrial working class.
 At this time, there were three million Russian industrial workers, just 3% of the population.
 The RSDLP was illegal for most of its existence.
 Within a month after the Congress, five of the nine delegates were arrested by the Okhrana (imperial secret police).